Majdal Selem: History

 In 1881, the PEF's Survey of Western Palestine (SWP) described it as a "large village, built of stone, of ancient appearance, containing about 500 [..]
 Metawileh [..].
 Situated on table land, surrounded by olives and arable land.
 Water supply from a large masonry birket and many cisterns."
 They further noted: "Village containing several good lintels and remains of ruins; an ancient road leads from the village to the Birkeh."

-On 15 February 1993 the village was attacked by Israeli helicopter gunships following an attack on SLA positions earlier in the day.
-During the 1996 Israeli seventeen day bombardment of south Lebanon the Nepalese UNIFIL position in Majdel Selm was hit by eight shells and extensively damaged.
+On 15 February 1993, the village was attacked by Israeli helicopter gunships following an attack on SLA positions earlier in the day.
+During the 1996 Israeli seventeen day bombardment of south Lebanon the Nepalese UNIFIL position in Majdal Selem was hit by eight shells and extensively damaged.